alessandroassirelli98/alessandroassirelli98.github.io/_projects/(1) Whole body mpc quadruped.md

 The objective of this project was to design and implement a novel Whole-Body Model Predictive Controller for the locomotion of an impedence controlled quadruped robot (Solo12).
 By deploying our algorithm on the real robot we sought to achieve dynamic and versatile robot movements, without relying on predefined foot references.

 # Description:
-To accomplish our goal, we followed a systematic approach that included the following key steps:
+To accomplish our goal, we implemented the went through the following steps:

 - Whole-Body MPC: We implemented a Whole-Body Model Predictive Controller that could handle complex robot dynamics including contacts.
 By formulating the control problem as an optimization task, the control algorithm could plan and execute motions while considering the whole system dynamics, kinematics, and actuator limits.